satishpothuri/ml-gold-silver-price-direction-EDA/README.md

 | **Recall (Class 0 - Down)** | 80.00% | 92.00% |
 | **F1-Score (Macro Avg)** | 0.45 | 0.38 |

-### Linear Regression (Baseline)
-- The baseline Linear Regression model returned an R^2 score of -0.0065, indicating that the model failed to explain any of the variance in Gold returns using simple linear lags.
-This result confirms that macro-economic drivers do not impact Gold prices in a strictly linear fashion.
-While this confirms the difficulty of price-point forecasting, it serves as a critical justification for the next phase of the project: transitioning to Logistic Regression for directional classification and exploring Non-linear Ensemble methods to extract price direction signals from the data.
-- Due to presence of strong correlation between real rates and 10-year yield, real rate feature will be removed thereby mitigating multi-collinearity.

-### Logistic Regression (Baseline)
-- The baseline directional model achieved an accuracy of 47.82%, slightly below the random-chance threshold.
+- The baseline directional model achieved an accuracy of 47.82% for Gold and 47.52% for Silver, slightly below the random-chance threshold.
 Detailed analysis of the classification report reveals a strong bias toward predicting downward movement (80% recall for Class 0) while failing to capture the upward movements.
 - These results reinforce the conclusion that simple linear classification is insufficient for this dataset, justifying the move to Rolling/Trend features and Non-linear ensemble models in the next phase to improve the balance between precision and recall.

+### Next Actions
+- **Incorporate Trend/Rolling Features**: Incorporate the trend/rolling features (5-day Momentum, 20-day SMA distance, and 10-day volatility) into the training set to provide the models with more context and momentum signals that raw macro lags currently lack.
+- **Regularized Regression for Price Prediction**: Explore Ridge and Lasso Regression to address potential multi-collinearity, aiming to move the R2 score into positive territory by penalizing less impactful macro variables.
+- **Non-Linear Classification for Directional Accuracy**: Transition from linear baselines to Random Forest and XGBoost Classifiers to capture the complex, non-linear relationships between macro-economic changes and gold/silver price action.
+- **Hyperparameter Optimization**: Implement Hyperparameter Tuning (e.g., GridSearchCV) for the ensemble models to optimize the balance between Precision and Recall, specifically targeting an improvement in accuracy rate.